- [first and last initial]@johnwilmes.name

 Previously, I was an Assistant Professor of Mathematics at Brandeis University.
 During my three years, I supervised two PhD theses (Wei Lu and Abhishek Gupta), received an NSF grant, designed a new Applied Mathematics major and led colleagues in adopting and implementing it, and introduced new courses on optimization, Big Data, and communication skills.
 I left Brandeis in 2021 to relocate to Chicago with my family.

-Previously, I was a postdoc at the Algorithms and Randomness Center at Georgia Tech where I worked on provable guarantees for training neural networks and algorithmic problems in matching theory with Santosh Vempala and Eric Vigoda.
+From 2016-2018, I was a postdoc in the Algorithms and Randomness Center at Georgia Tech where I worked on provable guarantees for training neural networks and Markov chain Monte Carlo algorithms with Santosh Vempala and Eric Vigoda.

 I completed my Ph.D. at the University of Chicago under the supervision of László Babai.
-My work focused on faster algorithms for bottleneck cases of the graph isomorphism problem.
+My thesis focused on faster algorithms for bottleneck cases of the graph isomorphism problem.